Implication of CMS data on photon PDFs

-We can also calculate the same cross section using other photon PDFs (assumed to be inclusive) in the same manner, as a function of $f$.
-In Fig.~\ref{fig-scaleU8} we compare the CMS result with predictions from the CT14QEDinc, LUXqed, MRST2004qed, NNPDF2.3QED and NNPDF3.0QED photon PDF sets.
+We can also calculate the same cross section using the other photon PDFs (assumed to be inclusive) in the same manner, as a function of $f$.
+In Fig.~\ref{fig-scaleU8} we compare the CMS result with predictions from the CT14QEDinc, LUXqed, MRST2004qed, NNPDF2.3QED, NNPDF3.0QED and NNPDF3.1LUXqed photon PDF sets.
 In all cases, the $f=0$ assumption is in good agreement with the CMS data.
 In addition, we can see that, while all PDF sets are consistent with the data for $f=0$, the uncertainty due to the photon PDF increases as we change from LUXqed to CT14QEDinc, MRST, and finally to NNPDF, which predicts the largest uncertainty.
 This originates from the different methods used to extract the photon PDFs by the different groups.
-LUXqed derived their photon PDF from the proton electromagnetic form factors, obtained partly from data and partly from theory calculations using PDF4LHC15 PDFs; CT14QED fit to the ZEUS isolated photon production data, in which photon-initiated process contributes at the leading order; MRST2004qed modeled the photon PDF without fitting to data, but using two different scale choices to estimate the uncertainty; while NNPDF2.3QED and NNPDF3.0QED fit to the inclusive Drell-Yan pair data, which is dominated by the much-larger quark-antiquark initiated processes.
-In other words, the NNPDF photon PDF fits were dominated by the error in the measurement of the Drell-Yan pair production rate, which explains the quite large uncertainty in its Monte Carlo replica sets.
+LUXqed derived their photon PDF from the proton electromagnetic form factors, obtained partly from data and partly from theory calculations using PDF4LHC15 PDFs; CT14QED fit to the ZEUS isolated photon production data, in which photon-initiated process contributes at the leading order; MRST2004qed modeled the photon PDF without fitting to data, but using two different scale choices to estimate the uncertainty; while NNPDF2.3QED and NNPDF3.0QED fit to the inclusive Drell-Yan pair data, whose production rate is dominated by the much larger quark-antiquark initiated processes.
+In other words, the NNPDF2.3QED, NNPDF3.0QED photon PDF fits were dominated by the error in the measurement of the Drell-Yan pair production rate, which explains the quite large uncertainty in its Monte Carlo replica sets.

 To facilitate the comparison of theory predictions of various production rates induced by the photon-photon fusion process at the LHC, we compute the photon-photon parton luminosity for each of the PDF sets, defined as: